Hugo Leichtentritt: Death

 Hugo Leichtentritt died in Cambridge, Massachusetts in 1951 at age 77.
 Upon his death, the University of Utah purchased his personal library, and his personal manuscripts and papers went to the Library of Congress.
 At the University of Utah, his student Leroy Robertson transferred his papers to the Harvard Musical Association, which published his autobiography.

 Musicologist

 Leichtentritt was a dedicated and intense musicologist.
 For his huge piece of writing Geschichte der Motette (1908), he analysed over 600 motets in manuscripts.
 His writings on Handel (1924) discuss a wide range of Handel's works, including unperformed operas and oratorios.
 Geschichte der Musik (1909) summarized the history of Western music in an easy and approachable manner.
+Edward Dent called his Ferruccio Busoni (1916), "a useful outline and a concise guide to his works".

 Two of Leichtentritt's works were more famous than any of his others: Music, History, and Ideas (1938) and Music of the Western Nations (1956).
 Music, History, and Ideas, which drew from his time lecturing at Harvard, analyzes music as a category of culture, comparing it to other arts, politics, philosophy, and religion.
 Music of the Western Nations connects music to the culture and sociopolitical climate of Western countries.